 Ronja Bechauf is a Policy Analyst with IISD’s Economic Law and Policy Program.
-She works with the Infrastructure and Finance team to demonstrate the track record of sustainable infrastructure.
+She works with the Infrastructure and Finance team to advise on sustainable infrastructure and green public procurement.

 Ronja holds a master’s degree in environmental and infrastructure planning from the University of Groningen and a bachelor’s degree in urban planning from TU Dortmund University.
-Ronja is based in Germany.
-She speaks English, German, and Spanish.
+Ronja is based in Germany and speaks English, German, and Spanish.